 Toward 300 BC, a change seems to have occurred in the royal house of the Kingdom of Napata; according to Greek sources, King Ergamenes freed himself from the influence of the priests of Amun.
 He moved the royal necropolis from Nuri to Meroë, where other members of the ruling family had previously been interred.
 Next to temples for Egyptian gods such as the Temples of Amun of Meroë and Naga, he and his successors also erected sanctuaries for local deities such as lion-headed Apedemak in Musawwarat es-Sufra and Naga.

 The Kingdom of Meroë was at first contemporary to the Ptolemaic Kingdom in Egypt after its conquest by Alexander the Great in 332 BC, then later became a liminal culture of the Roman Empire.
 Around 275 BC, Ptolemy II invaded Lower Nubia and sent exploratory and animal-catching expeditions further south.
 An insurrection in Upper Egypt (204-185 BC) returned Lower Nubia to the Kingdom of Meroë.
-This included the island of Philae, which, as the cult centre of the goddess Isis, was of great importance to both Egypt and Meroë.
+This established strong relations to the island of Philae, which, as the cult centre of the goddess Isis, was of great importance to both Egypt and Meroë.
 Seven years after Egypt became a Roman province under Augustus, Roman troops invaded Meroë in 24 BC, making it all the way to Napata.
 However, a truce was brokered to Meroë’s advantage, with Lower Nubia divided between Meroë and Rome as a puffer zone.

 The history of Meroitic art has yet to be written; as the finds are still too few and far between.
 Large animal statues depicting aspects of gods – rams, lions, frogs – seem to play an important role.
 Statues of royals and gods in human shape are known from only a few examples.
 Unusual for their stylistic variety is the group of so-called Ba statues – funerary statues of non-royal people – which show stylistic similarities to the contemporary Nok culture of Nigeria, some 2500 km away.

-Meroitic pottery is a good example of the multiculturalism of Meroitic art – a bridge between Africa and the Mediterranean world.
+Meroitic pottery is also a good example of the multiculturalism of Meroitic art – a bridge between Africa and the Mediterranean world.
 Hellenistic vase shapes and decorations such as the “Barbotine” ware, painted Egyptian motifs in the shape of hieroglyphs (Ankhs) and typical African pottery types such as large, big-bellied jars with small opening for storing and keeping water cool all appeared side by side.

 For thousands of years, the Nubian cultures did not see the need to develop writing systems for their various languages; they remained illiterate.
 Yet, through their near-constant contact with Egypt, it was obvious that they were aware of the many ways writing could be of use; and in some cases they even used the Egyptian script and language for their own monuments.
 But it isn’t until the 2nd century BC that written monuments appear in the Kingdom of Meroë documenting the indigenous language with its very own writing.